johansatge/nwjs-macappstore/README.md

-# Publishing NW.js apps on the Mac App Store
+# A guide to publish NW.js apps on the Mac App Store

 # Getting the MAS-compatible executable